setariaOS/setaria-old/README.md

 ## Special Thanks
 - [李](https://github.com/Lee0701) - Designed logo

-## License
+## Copyright
-setaria is using the MIT License.
+- setaria is using the MIT License.
 Commits before the license is changed to MIT License uses the MIT License, too.<br>
-But the setaria's logo is copyrighted by [李](https://github.com/Lee0701).
+- setaria's logo is copyrighted by [李](https://github.com/Lee0701).